invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/POSTINSTALL.md

 **_NOTE_**: One-time prices are only supported in combination with recurring prices!
 If you specify more than one recurring price in the `line_items` array, the subscription object in Cloud Firestore will list all recurring prices in the `prices` array.
 The `price` attribute on the subscription in Cloud Firestore will be equal to the first item in the `prices` array: `price === prices[0]`.

 Note that the Stripe customer portal currently does not support changing subscriptions with multiple recurring prices.
 In this case the portal will only offer the option to cancel the subscription.

+#### Start a subscription via the Stripe Dashboard or API

+Since version `0.1.7` the extension also syncs subscriptions that were not created via Stripe Checkout, e.g. via the [Stripe Dashboard](https://support.stripe.com/questions/create-update-and-schedule-subscriptions) or [via Elements and the API](https://stripe.com/docs/billing/subscriptions/fixed-price).

+In order for this to work, Firebase Authentication users need to be synced with Stripe customer objects and the customers collection in Cloud Firestore (new configuration added in version `0.1.7`).

 #### Get the customer's subscription